The Developments and Challenges towards Dexterous and Embodied Robotic Manipulation: A Survey: The Learning Framework for Dexterous Manipulation Skills

 The second subcategory of IL employs deep learning to train policy networks that mimic human expert decisions.
 Unlike RL, this approach does not rely on environmental interaction or rewards but learns from pre-collected datasets.
-Common methods include Behavior Cloning (BC)\cite{2023icra-DIME, 2023RAL-LearningContinuousGraspingFunction, 2024RAL-identifyExpert, 2025TransactionsOnMechatronics-DIH-Tele}, Inverse reinforcement learning (IRL)\cite{2021pmlr-Model-Based, 2021ICDL-InverseReinforcementLearning}, and Generative Adversarial Imitation Learning (GAIL)\cite{NIPS2016-AdvancesinNeuralInformation}.
-A key limitation is that these methods only learn static behaviors from the demonstration data and cannot surpass human performance as RL might.
+Common methods include Behavior Cloning (BC)\cite{2024RAL-identifyExpert, 2023icra-DIME, 2025TransactionsOnMechatronics-DIH-Tele, heng-2025-vitacformer, 2025-RA-L-DexForce, 2024IROS_DexSkills}, Inverse reinforcement learning (IRL) \cite{2021pmlr-Model-Based, 2021ICDL-InverseReinforcementLearning}, { Adversarial Inverse Reinforcement Learning (AIRL) \cite{2021ICDL-InverseReinforcementLearning},} and Generative Adversarial Imitation Learning (GAIL) \cite{2021ICDL-InverseReinforcementLearning, NIPS2016-AdvancesinNeuralInformation}. { Among these three methods, BC has generally demonstrated superior performance \cite{2024RAL-identifyExpert} and has therefore received considerable attention in recent years.
+In \cite{2023icra-DIME}, demonstrations for a nearest neighbor-based IL is generated by a teleoperation system.
+In this teleoperation system, a vision system is used to extract the movements of the operator's fingertips.
+These movements are then used to control the movements of a robotic hand.
+The method proposed in \cite{2023icra-DIME} demonstrates excellent performance in complex in-hand manipulation tasks.
+However, for these contact-rich tasks, no tactile information is incorporated.
+Incorporating tactile feedback could potentially further improve the learning outcomes.
+In \cite{2025TransactionsOnMechatronics-DIH-Tele}, tactile images along with the positional information are used as input to generate action sequences.
+In \cite{heng-2025-vitacformer}. except for the positional information and the tactile information, visual information are also used.
+The multi-modal representation enables IL for multi-fingered dexterous hands, enabling precise and adaptive manipulation.
+In \cite{2025-RA-L-DexForce}, the IL policies are trained on force-informed actions.
+These force-informed actions are computed based on the contact forces which measured during kinesthetic demonstrations.
+In \cite{2024IROS_DexSkills}, tactile features acquired from the demonstrations are used to predict the on going primitives of the long-horizontal dexterous manipulation tasks.} A key limitation is that these methods only learn static behaviors from the demonstration data and cannot surpass human performance as RL might.
 Additionally, their performance degrades significantly when encountering states outside the training distribution, highlighting robustness issues.